azanebrain/system-setup/README.md

 A selection of useful automation tasks like pausing YouTube located in /scripts.
 Can be added to Alfred if you have workflows, or saved run from Spotlight

+Run them from the terminal by adding an alias to your .bash_profile file (where SCRIPTS_PATH is the path to the script file):

+alias youtubepauseplay='osascript '$SCRIPTS_PATH'/youtube_play_pause.scpt'

 Props to [zach loubier](https://gist.github.com/zachloubier/9b07fd21292a7dfb92d9) for the scripts that control YouTube from the command line.
-They assume that you are using Chrome Canary.
+They assume that you are using Google Chrome.
 Update to your fav browser.

 ## SSH Keys